Difference-in-Differences Designs: A Practitioner's Guide: Introduction

 \section{Introduction}

-Dating to the 1840s, Difference-in-Differences (DiD) is now the most common research design for estimating causal effects in the social sciences.\footnote{\citet{Currie2020} find that almost 25\% of all NBER empirical working papers in 2018 and 17\% of empirical articles in economics' top 5 journals mention them.
-The earliest DiD applications we are aware of are from Ignaz Semmelweis from the 1840's \citep{Semmelweis1983} and \citet{Snow1855}.
+Dating to the 1840s, difference-in-differences (DiD) is now the most common research design for estimating causal effects in the social sciences.\footnote{\citet{Currie2020} find that almost 25\% of all NBER empirical working papers and 17\% of empirical articles in five leading general-interest economics journals in 2018 mention DiD.
+The earliest DiD applications we are aware of are from Ignaz Semmelweis from the 1840s \citep{Semmelweis1983} and \citet{Snow1855}.
 For a brief overview of the long history of DiD in economics, see Section 2 of \citet{Lechner2011}.} A basic DiD design requires two time periods, one before and one after some treatment begins, and two groups, one that receives a treatment and one that does not.
 The DiD estimate equals the change in outcomes for the treated group minus the change in outcomes for the untreated group: the difference of two differences.
-If the average change in the outcomes would have been the same in the two groups had treatment not occurred, a so-called parallel trends assumption, this comparison estimates the average treatment effect among treated units.
+If the average change in the outcomes would have been the same in the two groups had the treatment not occurred, which is referred to as a ``parallel trends'' assumption, this comparison estimates the average treatment effect among treated units.

 In practice, however, researchers apply DiD methods to situations that are more complicated than the classic two-period and two-group ($2\times2$) setup.
 Most datasets cover multiple periods, and units may enter (or exit) treatment at different times.
 Treatment might also vary in its amount or intensity.
 Other variables are often used to make treated and untreated units more comparable.
 Today's typical DiD study includes at least one of these deviations from the canonical $2\times2$ setup.